-It should be noted that Argentina is currently experiencing very high inflation levels of around 40-50%.
+Two years ago, the AUD was purchasing less than 30 pesos, but it should be noted that Argentina is currently experiencing very high and sustained inflation levels of around 40-50%, which devalues the currency.

 Turkish Lira - TRY

-Note that this figure should be taken with a grain of salt as Turkey is currently experiencing high levels of inflation, around 10-12%.
+Note that this figure should be taken with a grain of salt as Turkey is currently experiencing high levels of inflation, around 18-20% per annum.

 Costs and Considerations of Exchange Rates